hemanta212/Nepali-news-portal-kbd/README.md

 # Khabar-board
-Khabar-board is an online webapp that scrapes news from diffrent new portals of Nepal.
-Currently the news is Scraped for National nepali, International nepali and National english sections from Kantipur and Kathmandu Post.
+Khabar-board is an online webapp that scrapes news from diffrent new portals of Nepal and worldwide.

+Currently, the news is Scraped for National nepali, International nepali, National english and International english sections from Kantipur and Kathmandu Post, and top headlines from International sources like bbc, cnn, new york times, etc

 Features: